 Personable - you need to be a real people person.
 Chatting and getting to know guests to make them feel at home.

-Intuitive - you will be dealing with all manner of guest queries and concerns and so you need to be ready to resolve whatever situation comes you way.
+Organised - you will be dealing with all manner of guest queries and concerns and so you need to be ready to resolve whatever situation comes you way.

 We will look for relevant work experience in customer-service.

 Having a good level of computer literacy is important for lift pass ordering and admin tasks.

 A decent level of French is non-essential but advantageous.

 Occasionally you will need to drive.
 You must have held a full driving licence for a minimum of 2 years.
 We provide winter driver training.

 You should be available from late November to mid-April.

 Please Note: we accept applications from British passport holders however the rules for working in France have changed after Brexit.
 To check your eligibility and find out more, click here.